awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `updateTopicRuleDestination(input:completion:)`

 Updates a topic rule destination.
 You use this to change the status, endpoint URL, or confirmation URL of the destination.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">UpdateTopicRuleDestination action.
+Requires permission to access the [UpdateTopicRuleDestination](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func updateTopicRuleDestination(input: UpdateTopicRuleDestinationInput, completion: @escaping (ClientRuntime.SdkResult<UpdateTopicRuleDestinationOutputResponse, UpdateTopicRuleDestinationOutputError>) -> Void)